javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 In HTML mode `tagName/nodeName` is always uppercased: it's `BODY` either for `<body>` or `<BoDy>`.

-In XML mode the case is kept "as is", but it's rarely used.
+In XML mode the case is kept "as is".
+Nowadays XML mode is rarely used.
 ```